-Some service providers may be located in countries that have different levels of data protection that may not be of the same level as data protection within the European Economic Area (EEA).
+Some service providers may be located in countries that have different levels of data protection laws that may not be of the same level as data protection laws within the European Economic Area (EEA) or the UK.
 We will ensure that service providers comply with any applicable legal requirements for transferring personal information outside the jurisdiction in which it was originally collected.

 Latham has engaged Vuture, an unaffiliated service provider, to operate this Site.
 Vuture built the Site, and manages it in consultation with Latham.
 Only the relevant personnel of both Latham and Vuture, who require full access to operate the Site and to provide the agreed services, will be given access to everything on the Site, including all personal information submitted to the Site.
 Latham and Vuture will only use and disclose your personal information as described in this Policy.
 In the event that Latham’s contract with Vuture ends, you will be promptly informed and provided with information regarding how to continue to participate in the Latham Alumni Network.

 If you would like more information about the Service Providers we work with, please contact the Global Data Privacy Office.